owl73/westmarch-landol/class/goblin.md

 7 | More TEEF | Mouth is daggers now.
 Can chew rocks, sticks.
 8 | Not Dead | Fatal Woonds go away on 1, 2, or 3, not just 1.
 9 | Beetle Friend | Can ride it.
 If dead, is sad, find new beetle next day.
 10 | Sticky | +4 climb.
-Easy climb but �ngs get gummed up.
+Easy climb but fings get gummed up.
 11 | Weird Goblan | Newtate one time.
 12 | Ankle Bite | If fight thing bigger than you, 1 Attack a Round.
 13 | Goblin Friend | Is good.
 Mebe make more goblans?
-If dead, sad, but �nd new friend next day.
+If dead, sad, but find new friend next day.
 14 | Bug Barf | One time in day, barf up big sack of spider, worms.
 15 | Wut? | Never afraids.
 No thinks to read or control.
 16 | Lucky Goblan | +2 Save.
 Also, one time in day, reroll big round dice.